19hours/sg-statutes/Acts/Endangered Species (Import and Export) Act.md

 Aloe vossii

+#4All parts and derivatives, except:

+(a)

+seeds (including seedpods of Orchidaceae), spores and pollen (including pollinia).
+The exemption does not apply to seeds from Cactaceae spp. exported from Mexico, and to seeds fromBeccariophoenix madagascariensisandNeodypsis decaryiexported from Madagascar;

+(b)

+seedling or tissue cultures obtainedin vitro, in solid or liquid media, transported in sterile containers;

+(c)

+cut flowers of artificially propagated plants;

+(d)

+fruits, and parts and derivatives thereof, of naturalized or artificially propagated plants of the genusVanilla(Orchidaceae) and of the family Cactaceae;

+(e)

+stems, flowers, and parts and derivatives thereof, of naturalized or artificially propagated plants of the generaOpuntiasubgenusOpuntiaandSelenicereus(Cactaceae); and

+(f)

+finished products ofEuphorbia antisyphiliticapackaged and ready for retail trade.

 XXVIII

 MAGNOLIACEAE (Magnolia)

 1.

+Magnolia liliifera

+var\.

-Magnolia lilifera var. obovata
+obovata

 #1(Nepal)

 #1All parts and derivatives, except:

+(a)

-(a) seeds, spores and pollen (including pollinia);
+seeds, spores and pollen (including pollinia);

+(b)

-(b) seedling or tissue cultures obtainedin vitro, in solid or liquid media, transported in sterile containers;
+seedling or tissue cultures obtainedin vitro, in solid or liquid media, transported in sterile containers;

+(c)

-(c) cut flowers of artificially propagated plants; and
+cut flowers of artificially propagated plants; and

+(d)

-(d) fruits and parts and derivatives thereof of artifically propagated plants of the genusVanilla.
+fruits, and parts and derivatives thereof, of artificially propagated plants of the genusVanilla.

 XXIX

-MELIACEAE (Mahoganies, Spanish cedar)
+MELIACEAE (Mahoganies, West Indian cedar)

 1.

-Cedrela fissilis #5
+Cedrela fissilis

-(Plurinational State of Bolivia)
+#5(Plurinational State of Bolivia)

-1A.
+2.

-Cedrela lilloi #5
+Cedrela lilloi

-(Plurinational State of Bolivia)
+#5(Plurinational State of Bolivia)

-1B.
+3.

 Cedrela odorata

 #5(Brazil and the Plurinational State of Bolivia.
 In addition, the following countries have listed their national populations: Colombia, Guatemala and Peru)

-#5Logs, sawn wood and veneer sheets.

-2.
+4.

 Swietenia humilis

 #4

-#4All parts and derivatives, except:

-(a) seeds (including seedpods of Orchidaceae), spores and pollen (including pollinia).
-The exemption does not apply to seeds from Cactaceae exported from Mexico, and to seeds fromBeccariophoenix madagascariensisandNeodypsis decaryiexported from Madagascar;

-(b) seedling or tissue cultures obtained in vitro, in solid or liquid media, transported in sterile containers;

-(c) cut flowers of artificially propagated plants;

-(d) fruits and parts and derivatives thereof of naturalized or artificially propagated plants of the genus Vanilla (Orchidaceae) and of the family Cactaceae;

-(e) stems, flowers, and parts and derivatives thereof of naturalized or artificially propagated plants of the genera Opuntia subgenusOpuntiaandSelenicereus(Cactaceae); and

-(f) finished products ofEuphorbia antisyphiliticapackaged and ready for retail trade.

-3.
+5.

 Swietenia macrophylla

 #6(Populations of the Neotropics)

-#6Logs, sawn wood, veneer sheets and plywood.

-4.
+6.

 Swietenia mahagoni

 #5

 #5Logs, sawn wood and veneer sheets.

+#4All parts and derivatives, except:

+(a)

+seeds (including seedpods of Orchidaceae), spores and pollen (including pollinia).
+The exemption does not apply to seeds from Cactaceae spp. exported from Mexico, and to seeds fromBeccariophoenix madagascariensisandNeodypsis decaryiexported from Madagascar;

+(b)

+seedling or tissue cultures obtainedin vitro, in solid or liquid media, transported in sterile containers;

+(c)

+cut flowers of artificially propagated plants;

+(d)

+fruits, and parts and derivatives thereof, of naturalized or artificially propagated plants of the genusVanilla(Orchidaceae) and of the family Cactaceae;

+(e)

+stems, flowers, and parts and derivatives thereof, of naturalized or artificially propagated plants of the generaOpuntiasubgenusOpuntiaandSelenicereus(Cactaceae); and

+(f)

+finished products ofEuphorbia antisyphiliticapackaged and ready for retail trade.

+#6Logs, sawn wood, veneer sheets and plywood.

 XXX